paul-mcnamee/Godot4.x2DTemplate/bitbrain_README.md

 The game settings are managed in `UserSettings.gd`.
 You can change the defaults by updating `USER_SETTING_DEFAULTS`.
 You can also add additional properties to extend them.

 The `GameSettings` node and the `GameSettings.gd` script connects to the `UserSettings` by setting it/loading from it.
+    - PM: I deleted this because it was garbage

 ## Save game configuration